Narwallets/liquid-staking-sdk/README.md

-# Meta Pool liquid-stake-sdk
+# Meta Pool liquid-staking-sdk

+Liquid Staking SDK for Meta Pool in the NEAR Blockchain

-MetaPool.app is a liquid staking protocol built on NEAR.
-People stake their NEAR tokens with MetaPool and receive a liquid "stNEAR" token representing their staked NEAR. stNEAR is a yield accruing token, and its price versus NEAR increases every epoch (15hs).
-Users can use their stNEAR in the world of DeFi to get extra yield, and can unstake and recover their original NEAR any time (the protocol is permissionless and non-custodial)
+[MetaPool.app](metapool.app) is a liquid staking protocol built on NEAR.
+People stake their NEAR tokens with MetaPool and receive a liquid "stNEAR" token representing their staked NEAR. stNEAR is a yield accruing token, and its price versus NEAR increases every epoch (every 15hs, approx. 10% APY).
+Users can use their stNEAR in DeFi to get extra yield, and they also can unstake and recover their original NEAR any time (the protocol is permissionless and non-custodial)

 ## Installation
 ```bash